Who Is Jeff Knox? The Former Masters Marker

 Knox is a past Augusta National Club Champion and was reported to live just four minutes from the course.
 He also holds the course record with an 11-under-par 61.
 Away from Augusta National, he is a successful businessman and the director of the Knox Foundation, a non-profit organisation that supports local charities.

-He is thought to have been replaced by Michael McDermott in his role as a non-playing marker for the tournament if an odd number make the cut.
+He has now been replaced by Michael McDermott in his role as a non-playing marker for the tournament if an odd number make the cut.
 Not a great deal is known about McDermott, other than he is in his late-40s, from Pennsylvania and is a two-time winner of the Crump Cup - an elite amateur event held at the world famous Pine Valley Golf Club, where he is also a member.

 Matt joined Golf Monthly in February 2021 covering weekend news, before also transitioning to equipment and testing.
 After freelancing for Golf Monthly and The PGA for 18 months, he was offered a full-time position at the company in October 2022 and continues to cover weekend news and social media, as well as help look after Golf Monthly’s many buyers’ guides and equipment reviews.